This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 PackageKit is a system designed to make installing and updating software on your computer easier.
 The primary design goal is to unify all the software graphical tools used in different distributions, and use some of the latest technology like PolicyKit.

-How to disable PackageKit
+How to Stop / Disable or Remove PackageKit

 To stop and disable the systemd service: